GuenterQuast/PhyPraKit/README.md

 About
 =====

-PhyPraKit is a collection of python modules `(supporting pyhton 2.7 (dprecated) and python >=3.6)` for data visualisation and analysis in experimental laboratory courses in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
+PhyPraKit is a collection of python modules `(supporting python 2.7 (deprecated) and python >=3.6)` for data visualization and analysis in experimental laboratory courses in physics, developed at the faculty of physics at Karlsruhe Institute of Technology (KIT).
-As the modules are intended primarily for use by undertraduate students in Karlsruhe, the documentation is partly in German language, in particular the description of the examples.
+As the modules are intended primarily for use by undergraduate students in Karlsruhe, the documentation is partly in German language, in particular the description of the examples.

-Cerated by:
+Aerated by:

 * Guenter Quast <guenter (dot) quast (at) online (dot) de>